TOP 10 REVELATIONS FROM THE PATEK PHILIPPE EXHIBITION IN TOKYO

 Limited Editions: Six new limited editions were created for this Tokyo event and the watch media has covered them extensively (see Hodinkee, Robb Report and Forbes).
 What I found most exciting is that from a historical point of view two major technical innovations made their world debut here in Tokyo: the quadruple complication ref.
 5308P and the newly patented date display indexed to local time ref.
 5330G.

 The new self-winding Quadruple Complication ref.
-5308P-010 unites a minute repeater, a split-seconds chronograph and an instantaneous perpetual calendar.
+5308P-010 unites a minute repeater, a split-seconds chronograph and a perpetual calendar.
 This exceptional watch for the connoisseur features two patented innovations benefiting the chronograph function and split-seconds.
 Limited edition of 15 watches.
 Image credit: Patek Philippe

 Limited to 300 watches, the new World Time Reference 5330G-010 is recognizable by a patented world first: a date display indexed to local time –that is, the time in the time zone selected at 12 o’clock and indicated by the center hands – by means of an innovative differential system.
 Image credit: Patek Philippe